b3h3moth/UnixCentric/Library/cairo/README.md

 ## Cairo is a 2D graphics library

-First of all install the cairo library on GNU/Linux Debian-like systems `libcairo2-dev`, then add the proper header: `#include <cairo/cairo.h>`
+First of all install the cairo library on GNU/Linux:
+- on Debian and its derivatives:
+`# apt- get install libcairo2-dev`

+The proper header is: `#include <cairo/cairo.h>`

 ### How to compile